Lose Weight through Benefits of Drinking Skim Milk: A Weight Loss Drink

 The Proof Is In the Pudding... errr, Milk: In April 2004, Obesity Research published the findings from research done by Michael B Zemel.
-What it found was that obese people who ate or drank 2-3 servings of milk or dairy products lost on average 24 pounds during the six week study.
+What it found was that obese people who ate or drank 2-3 servings of milk or dairy products lost on average 24 pounds during the six-week study.
 This was significantly more weight loss than the control group who ate the same amount of calories but digested little to no dairy products.

-A 2000 study by Creighton University found that women with higher calcium intake tended to weight less.
+A 2000 study by Creighton University found that women with higher calcium intake tended to weigh less.
 Dr. Robert Heaney who conducted this research found that for ever 300 mg of calcium, the average body weight was six pounds less than those who drank none.

-Another more recent study found that a diet containing 1,000 to 1,400 milligrams per day of calcium from dairy foods not only increased fat metabolism, but changed the way the body burned fat.
+Another more recent study found that a diet containing 1,000 to 1,400 milligrams per day of calcium from dairy foods not only increased fat metabolism but changed the way the body burned fat.